 Robert Lonadier, president of RCL & Associates, a security consultancy in Boston, is in the latter camp.
 He sees "intrusion prevention" in a more general sense.
 "Anything that can prevent unauthorized access to your computer networks," he said.

 Lonadier, however, notes that the industry tends to define the term more tightly.
+Essentially, intrusion-prevention systems are next-generation IDS that "can do something after they detect intrusions," he said.

 Taking preventive action is easier said than done.
 Such a system would need to be a "bump on the wire" and, hence, could pose a threat itself since it would be a single point of failure, Lindstrom said.